Super rematch: Hill burned Bucs repeatedly in 1st meeting | Times Leader

 “We’ll help a little bit more than we did in that ballgame,” Bucs coach Bruce Arians said.

 Tampa’s biggest and most obvious mistake was trying to single-cover Hill, one of the fastest players in the league.
 Davis was burned repeatedly, including on consecutive TD passes from Patrick Mahomes to Hill (75 and 44 yards) in the first quarter.
-Davis gave up their third scoring connection, too, but had .
+Davis gave up their third scoring connection, too, but had much tighter coverage on what was a perfect throw and catch.

 Hill had seven receptions for 203 yards and two TDs in the first quarter alone, but just six catches for 66 yards and a score the rest of the way.
 The difference?